Gysin map and Atiyah-Hirzebruch spectral sequence

-\begin{Corollary} Assuming the same data of the previous theorem, the fact that $Y$ has orientable normal bundle with respect to $h^{*}$ is a sufficient condition for $\widetilde{\PD}(Y)$ to survive until the last step of the spectral sequence.
-Thus, any cohomology class $[\,Y\,] \in E^{n-r,\,0}_{2}$ having a smooth representative with $h$-orientable normal bundle survives until the last step. \end{Corollary} \textbf{Proof:} Let us put together the diagrams \eqref{Epinfty} and \eqref{DiagrE1EInfty2}:
+\begin{Corollary} Assuming the same data of the previous theorem, the fact that $Y$ has orientable normal bundle with respect to $h^{*}$ is a sufficient condition for $\PD_{\Delta}(Y)$ to survive until the last step of the spectral sequence.
+Thus, the Poincar\'e dual of any homology class $[\,Y\,] \in H_{p}(X, h^{q}\{*\})$ having a smooth representative with $h$-orientable normal bundle survives until the last step. \end{Corollary} \textbf{Proof:} we put together the diagrams \eqref{Epinfty} and \eqref{DiagrE1EInfty2}: